Welcome to my Web site!

 Copper (184,115,51)

-3D Printing, Model Railroading, Stages of Love, and You - A Clinic for Model Railroaders
+3D Printing, Model Railroading, Stages of Love, and You

 This clinic is an entry level clinic covering what I have learned in the first few months of developing 3D models and printing them on my Ender 3 Pro 3D printer.
 I also cover how I downloaded models from other model railroaders.
 Transferring images from PowerPoint and creating 3 dimensional Heralds will also be covered.